 It should also be noted that ethanol gas additives tend to varnish/clog the carburetor’s jets.
 Ideally, use ethanol-free (gasoline), especially if the generator will be sitting idle for a long time.

 You can find the carburetor at the back of your generator, behind the air filter assembly.
-Rubber hoses attach it to the air supply and the fuel tank.
+Rubber hoses connect to the air supply and fuel tank.
 Follow these steps to get it running again:

 - Gather Your Tools.
 You’ll need a small wrench, plus a flat-head and a Phillips-head screwdriver.
 The exact sizes will depend on your carburetor.
 You should also have a few clamps, a set of pliers, and a very thin piece of wire.
 Grab a bucket and some rags to keep everything clean.
 Finally, get some carburetor cleaner spray and a small brush.